dogweather/full-stack-handbook/dev_tools.md

 ## Getting to the Documentation Quickly

-[TBD: Concentrate on Recognizing, not Memorizing]
+[TBD: The philosophy of concentrating on recognizing, not memorizing]

 * [TBD: Dash]
 * [TBD: A few notes about Stack Overflow]